-Anagram is formed by using exactly the same letters of the original word but with a different arrangement.
-For example, the letters in the word “Shakespeare” can be rearranged to form an anagram “Keshareapes”.
-However, an anagram in literature is not a nonsensical arrangement of words as in the previous example.
-Rather, it aims at parodying, criticizing or praising its subject i.e. the original word.
-For instance, a most famous anagram for “William Shakespeare” is “I am a weakish speller”.
+An anagram is formed by using exactly the same letters of the original word, but with a different arrangement.
+For example, the letters in the word “Shakespeare” can be rearranged to form a word, “keshareapes.”
+However, an anagram in literature is not a nonsensical arrangement of words, as in the previous example.
+Rather, it aims at parodying, criticizing, or praising its subject – the original word.
+For instance, a famous anagram for “William Shakespeare” is “I am a weakish speller.”

 Common Anagram Examples